-In health care organizations, teams can be ongoing with continues interactions between members that may impact relations between factors.
+In health care organizations, teams may exist in which interactions between members may impact the relations between factors.
 In order to explore causal relationships in our model, we will conduct a laboratory experiment.

-Participants.
+C2.2.1 Participants

 Data will be collected from 480 undergraduate students, who will be recruited through an online recruiting system operated routinely by the Ben -Gurion University of the Negev.
-Each subject will receive 40 NIS (approximately 12 US$) for participating in a 45-min laboratory experiment.
+Each subject will receive 40 NIS (approximately 12 US$) for participating in a 45-minute laboratory experiment.

+C2.2.2 Procedure

-Procedure.
-Three days before arrival to the laboratory, participants will first complete a survey to assess their LSS (will be sent by organizational e-mail, using the Qualtrics software).
-Based on their LSS score (above or below the median LSS score), participants will be divided to two different types of four-person teams, all with low LSS diversity: (1) Teams in which all participants are with hierarchical LSS.
-(2) Teams in which all participants with shared LSS (random allocation to specific teams).
-Each team will be randomly assigned to one of two conditions (participants will be inform at the beginning of team task): (1) Hierarchical leadership structure –Only one member will be defined (randomly) as the team leader or (2) Shared condition - all members will be notice that they need to lead the team in shared form.
-Hence, the design of this study will include four treatment conditions (2 (Hierarchical / Shared LSS) X 2 (Hierarchical/shared leadership structure).
-In each condition we will collect data from 30 teams (120 participants, four members in each team).
+Three days before arrival at the laboratory, participants will first complete a survey to assess their LSS (this will be sent by organizational e-mail, using Qualtrics software).
+Based on their LSS score (above or below the median LSS score), participants will be divided to two different types of four-person teams, all with low LSS diversity: (1) teams in which all participants possess hierarchical LSS; and (2) teams in which all participants possess shared LSS (random allocation to specific teams).
+Each team will be randomly assigned to one of two conditions (participants will be informed at the beginning of team task): (1) hierarchical leadership structure (only one member will be defined, randomly, as the team leader; or (2) shared leadership (all members will be notified that they need to lead the team in shared form).
+Hence, the design of this study will include four treatment conditions: 2 (hierarchical/shared LSS) × 2 (hierarchical/shared leadership structure).
+In each condition, we will collect data from 30 teams (120 participants, four members in each team).

-In the laboratory, teams will work on 30- minute’s team task, in which the entire team need to solve a serious of creative and analytic problems (Miron-Spektor et al., 2011).
-At the end of task, each team member will fill (in separate) a survey that include scales of relationship conflict, elaboration on task relevant information, satisfaction with team relationships and demographics.
+In the laboratory, teams will work on a 30-minute team task, in which the entire team needs to solve a serious of creative and analytic problems (Miron-Spektor et al., 2011).
+At the end of task, each team member will complete (separately) a survey that include scales for relationship conflict, elaboration of task-relevant information, satisfaction with team relationships, and demographics.

-We propose that the teams which are congruent on their LSS and leadership structure (Hierarchical LSS/ Hierarchical structure; shared LSS/ shared structure) will demonstrate higher scores than those in the incongruence conditions (Hierarchical LSS/ shared structure; shared LSS/ Hierarchical structure) on elaboration, team satisfaction and team performance and lower scores on relationship conflict.
+We anticipate that the teams that are congruent in their LSS and leadership structure (hierarchical LSS/hierarchical structure; shared LSS/ shared structure) will demonstrate higher scores than those under incongruence conditions (hierarchical LSS/ shared structure; shared LSS/hierarchical structure) for elaboration, team satisfaction, and team performance, and lower scores for relationship conflict.

+C2.2.3 Measures

-Measures.
-LSS, relationship conflict and elaboration of task-relevant information will be measured as the in the field study (with minor modifications for the experimental context).
-Satisfaction will be measured by the satisfaction with team relationships scale (Wageman et al., 2005).
-This scale consists three items, on Likert-Type scale (1=Not at all, 7=Very much, α=0.76).
-Sample item: “I very much enjoyed talking and working with my teammates”.
-Team performance score is calculate by both the proportion of the correct answers from total answers (Miron-Spektor et al., 2011) and by the number of correct answers.
+LSS, relationship conflict, and elaboration of task-relevant information will be measured as in the field study (with minor modifications for the experimental context).
+Satisfaction will be measured using the Satisfaction with Team Relationships scale (Wageman et al., 2005), comprising three items, and measured using a seven-point Likert-type scale (1=“not at all”, 7=“very much”; α=0.76) (sample item: “I very much enjoyed talking and working with my teammates”).
+The team-performance score will be calculated based both on the proportion of correct answers to total answers (Miron-Spektor et al., 2011) and on the number of correct answers.

+C2.2.4 Analytic strategy

-Analytic strategy.
-Data will be analyzed by analysis of variance (ANOVA), with post-hoc Tukey test.
+Data will be analyzed using analysis of variance (ANOVA) with post-hoc Tukey test.

-(3) Preliminary Results
+C3 Preliminary results

-We conducted two preliminary studies.
+We have already conducted two preliminary studies, detailed in the following sub-sections.